ausbin/webzone/content/_index.md

 Tech that covers topics such as branch prediction and out-of-order execution.
 Here's some [praise from student evaluations][9] across all my time TAing.

-Between undergrad and grad school, I worked for [Amazon][10] in Seattle, Washington, for about 2 years on some backend retail code.
+During the ~2 years between undergrad and grad school, I lived in Seattle and worked as a software engineer on product ingestion into the [Amazon][10] catalog.
+(For more information on the inner workings of the Amazon catalog, [see this article][18].)

 [1]: http://gatech.edu/